spacemeshos/go-spacemesh/merkle/readme.md

 - Branch node
     - A 17-items node [ v0 ... v15, value ]
     - First 16 items: A Nibbles array with one entry for each nibble (hex char).
 Each array index is either nil or a pointer P to a child node.
+    - Each possible hex char in a path hex representation is represented in the array.
     - value (last item): a value the terminates in the path to this node or nil.
     - value is nil or k of v if bin-encode(v) > 256 bits or the bin value itself v otherwise.
 - Extension node
     - Optimization of a branch consisting of many branch nodes, each with only 1 pointer to a child.
     - A 2-item node [ encodedPath, pointer ]
-    - encodedPath - partial path from node
+    - encodedPath - partial path from parent
     - pointer - pointer to a child node
 - Leaf node
     - A 2-item node [ encodedPath, value ]
-    - encodedPath - partial path from node to value.
+    - encodedPath - partial path from parent to value.
 Optimization.
     - Value is k of v if bin-encode(v) > 256 bits or the bin value itself v otherwise.
+- Empty node
+    - Encoded as hexStringEncode(empty-string)

 ## Encoded path format
-Paths have 1 or 2 meta-data nibbles prefix.
+- Encoded paths have a 1 or 2 nibbles prefix that describe which type of node they are part of.
+- Based on the prefix, the node's type is determined and we can know how to treat the data in the pointer/value part of the node. e.g. a pointer to another node in an extension node or a 'value' in leaf nodes (which may be a key to a large value or a small value).

 ### First Nibble